 Made from soybeans or the soy protein isolate (we prefer the soy milk from the natural soybeans), soy milk has a characteristic mild but creamy flavor.

-Different brands of soy milk will taste differently, but at the end of the day, we recommend opting for natural soy milk, not the soy milk made from protein isolates with thickeners, added sugars, and vegetable oils
+Different brands of soy milk will taste differently, but we recommend opting for natural soy milk, not the soy milk made from protein isolates with thickeners, added sugars, and vegetable oils

 Natural soy milk is nutritious, and one cup of the milk contains 80-90 calories, about 4.5 grams of healthy fats, and about 9 grams of protein.
 The milk has a low carbohydrate content of about 4 grams.